syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 Dim section As IWSection = document.AddSection()
 'Add a paragraph into the created section.
 Dim paragraph As IWParagraph = section.AddParagraph()
-' Append table of content to the end of the paragraph with the specified lower and upper heading levels.
+'Append the TOC field with LowerHeadingLevel and UpperHeadingLevel to determines the TOC entries.
-Dim tableOfContent As TableOfContent = paragraph.AppendTOC(2, 5)
+Dim tableOfContent As TableOfContent = paragraph.AppendTOC(1, 3)
-'Set starting heading level of the table of contents. tableOfContent.LowerHeadingLevel = 2
+'Set lower heading level for TOC. tableOfContent.LowerHeadingLevel = 2
-'Set ending heading level of the table of contents. tableOfContent.UpperHeadingLevel = 5
+'Set upper heading level for TOC. tableOfContent.UpperHeadingLevel = 5
-'Use default heading styles
-tableOfContent.UseHeadingStyles = True
+'Enable a flag to use default heading styles in TOC entries. tableOfContent.UseHeadingStyles = True
-'Show page numbers in table of content. tableOfContent.IncludePageNumbers = True
+'Enable a flag to show page numbers in TOC entries. tableOfContent.IncludePageNumbers = True
-'Set page numbers to right alignment. tableOfContent.RightAlignPageNumbers = False
+'Disable a flag to align page numbers after to the TOC entries. tableOfContent.RightAlignPageNumbers = False
-'Set hyperlinks for the TOC levels. tableOfContent.UseHyperlinks = False
+'Disable a flag to preserve TOC entries without hyperlinks. tableOfContent.UseHyperlinks = False
 'Add a paragraph into the section. paragraph = section.AddParagraph()